-Shipping container homes have soared in popularity in recent years – and for good reason!
-A container can offer a stylish, budget-friendly and sustainable living space for you and your family.
-Recycling an unused shipping container is a fantastic way to lower your carbon footprint and save money on housing costs.
+Pop-up homes have soared in popularity in recent years – and for good reason!
+Our units can offer a stylish, budget-friendly and sustainable living space for you and your family.
+Recycling an unused unit is a fantastic way to lower your carbon footprint and save money on housing costs.
 Bespoke conversion services allow you to customise a shipping container to your exact requirements and design your perfect living space.

 Deciding whether to attach a roof when you buy a container is down to your personal preferences and budget.
-Leaving your container without a roof may save you money upfront, but there are several long-term benefits to roofing your shipping container.
-With that in mind, here is everything you should know about attaching a roof to your shipping container.
+Leaving your unit without a roof may save you money upfront, but there are several long-term benefits of installing a roof.
+With that in mind, here is everything you should know about attaching a roof to your unit.

 How to choose the best roofing style

-- Flat – Containers already come with a flat roof and this may be adequate for some people.
-Leaving a flat roof may be the most affordable option, but it can make your roof susceptible to water pooling which may cause damage to your container in the long run.
+- Flat – Standard units already come with a flat roof and this may be adequate for some people.
+Leaving a flat roof may be the most affordable option, but it can make your roof susceptible to water pooling which may cause damage to your unit in the long run.

 - Shed – A shed roof is a sloped roof design that is cheap and easy to build.
 This roofing style is popular because it provides the ideal location for solar panels which can lead to further energy savings.